TimidRobot/mac-ssh-confirm/README.rst

    - In the interest of security, do **not** Always Allow security access to your keychain

-3. Repeat step 3 each time you log into your Mac
+3. Repeat the step above each time you log into your Mac

 Inspiration